A smaller waist is seen as attractive & feminine because it accentuates an hourglass figure & maximises the waist-to-hip ratio.

 Strong compound lifts for a smaller waist

 Exercises that isolate the core muscles, like the ones above are obviously great for building strength in your core & keeping your waistline tight.
 But did you know that the squat, deadlift & hip thrust are also great ab exercises?
 Crazy, huh?

 That’s because they are compound movements that require you to use multiple muscle groups & brace your core.
 So the stronger you can get at these moves, the stronger & tighter your core will become, which can help you get a smaller waist.

 And need I tell you that these three compound exercises are also GREAT for sculpting sexy hourglass curves & growing your booty?
 Because focusing on building strong & round glutes will also maximise your waist-to-hip ratio & create the illusion of a smaller waist!
 BAM.

 Another bonus is that adding strong compound lifts into your workouts helps you burn more calories & maintain lower body fat levels (yey for small waist!).
 Lifting weights elevates your metabolism even after you finish your workout (as opposed to cardio, where you only burn calories for the duration of the workout).
 Which leads us onto the age-old question…

 TIP: Remember, the more you work a muscle under a heavy load, the more it will grow.
 And same goes for how often you train that muscle too.
 So be strategic about where you want to ‘add’ muscle to your body.
 If you want to create an hourglass figure AND maintain a smaller waist, then training your abs every day is way too much.
-Isolated ab workouts should be kept to 2 sessions per week maximum… especially if you are doing compound movements in your workout routine too, because they work the core tremendously too!
+Isolated ab workouts should be kept to 2 sessions per week maximum… especially if you are also doing compound movements in your workout routine, because they work the core tremendously too!